Europa-Center: History of the site

 From 1897 a residential building was erected at the site of the present-day Europa-Center, vis-à-vis the Kaiser Wilhelm Memorial Church and likewise designed in a Neo-Romanesque style according to plans by Franz Schwechten.
 Then part of Berlin's fashionable "New West" (today also known as "City West"), it was, from 1916, home to the Romanisches Café, a popular meeting place for writers, artists and people in the theatre business, as well as those who aspired to join them.

-During a RAF air raid in World War II on the night of 22/23 November 1943, the building burnt down and lay in ruins.
+During an RAF air raid in World War II on the night of 22/23 November 1943, the building burnt down and lay in ruins.
 After the war, the cleared premises were used only intermittently for more than a decade, according to need.
 Makeshift constructions were used variously by wrestlers, circus performers and missionaries, followed by food outlets and briefly a cinema hosting so-called Sittenfilme ("films of manners").
 A local newspaper described the central site as a "stain on Berlin's calling card".